distortedfusion/blade-components/docs/10-components/avatar.md

 ## Image

-Show an image by supplying the `src=""` attribute.
-Optionally add support for [responsive images](https://developer.mozilla.org/en-US/docs/Web/HTML/Responsive_images) by supplying the `srcset=""` attribute.
+Show an image by setting the `src` attribute.
+Optionally add support for [responsive images](https://developer.mozilla.org/en-US/docs/Web/HTML/Responsive_images) by setting the `srcset` attribute.

-When showing an image it's good practice to supply the `alt=""` attribute to specify an alternate text, if the image cannot be displayed.
+When showing an image, set the `alt` attribute to provide alternate text in case the image cannot be displayed.

 ```blade-component-code
 <div class="flex justify-center">